National Service Memories: A Report on My Father's Voyage From Liverpool to Port Said, 1951

-My late father, Alan Young, was born and raised in a town on the north-east coast of England.
+My late father, Alan Young, was born and raised in a town on the northeast coast of England in 1933.
 In August 1951, he was called upon by the Air Ministry to serve twenty months national service in the Suez Canal Zone in Egypt.
 He was eighteen years old, and he considered his enlistment a great opportunity to see faraway places.

 As a keen photographer, he built up a comprehensive visual record of his national service, with dozens of snapshots of the places he visited and the people he met during that period of his life.
 While sorting through his papers after he died, however, I came across a written account of my father’s journey to Egypt, and it paints a picture almost as vivid as the photographs.